|

 single slim volume.
 Milton Klein’s most recent effort is no

-while noting cause and effect; second, all writers integrate
+and international trends while noting cause and effect; second,

 The volume is neatly organized in seven parts, with varying